hegerdes/homepage/content/blog/2024-08-homepage-v3.md

 I also have never shipped any software yet, so I had no clue how to put something out there for others to use.
 So I found a nice template I liked and customized it to my likings.
 HTML is not that complicated, and I didn't need any JavaScript for this simple static site.
 So building the skeleton was quite easy, unitl I wanted to style it with CSS.
 I have worked with various programming languages, also low level languages like C/C++ but I've never had to fight this much to get things working.
 I get the idea of classes but to this day I never fully understood the global scope of styles, overrides nor am I even close to now even a subset of all the CSS properties and transformers.

 Now I had something usable, I needed to get it out there.
 I bought my first domain from the small German hoster IONOS - which was exiting back then.
 Now I was looking for a free hosting solution and eventually found [netlify](https://www.netlify.com/).
 Now I needed to put put domain and hosting together.
-DNS at IONOS sucks (like almost everything) so I transferred the DNS zone to netlify and started battling a little with TLS.
+DNS at IONOS sucks (like almost everything from their offerings) so I transferred the DNS zone to netlify and started battling a little with TLS.

 Yet, eventually I got to a state that was fine for me.
 Still the site had issues.
 Whenever I wanted to add a project I copied a bunch of HTML and added the new text.
 The header/footer was manually copied to every page and the CSS was looking okay, but was actually a mess.
 But it worked for back then.